psimonazzi/url-droid/README.md

 The project is in Eclipse format, but it is trivial to integrate in other build systems or IDEs, as UrlDroid consists of a single Java class.

 The only dependencies are the [Google GSON library](https://code.google.com/p/google-gson/) and Douglas Crockford's reference [JSON-Java library](https://github.com/douglascrockford/JSON-java).
 Both are included in the project as jars.
-Android 4's `Base64` class source is included here as a quick way to add compatibility with the JVM: this will be handled in a cleaner way in a future release.

-Unit tests are in JUnit 4 format.
+Unit tests are in JUnit 4 style.

 ## Usage